Sinclqir/Chess/README.md

-Chess Game - roject for Ynov Sophia Antipolis
-Realised in TypeScript & React.
+Chess Game - Project for Ynov Sophia Antipolis Realised in TypeScript & React.
 Welcome to our Chess Game project, a chess web application developed in TypeScript and React.
 This game allows you to play chess to enjoy a game with a friend in a two-player local mode.